slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Deliver more value than expected.
 - The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad.

-> *'Learn to sell.
+> *"Learn to sell.
 Learn to build.
-If you can do both, you're unstoppable.' -- Naval Ravikant*
+If you can do both, you're unstoppable."
+-- Naval Ravikant*

-> *'I had a manager who once said the people who were terminated were those who question too much and do too little.'*
+> *"I had a manager who once said the people who were terminated were those who question too much and do too little.'*

-> *'I always advise young people to become good public speakers.
+> *"I always advise young people to become good public speakers.
 Anyone can do it with practice.
 If you add that talent to any other, suddenly you’re the boss of the people who have only one skill.
 Or get a degree in business on top of your degree.
 Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge.'*

-> *'While deep work will promote you, shallow work will only prevent you from being fired.'*
+> *"While deep work will promote you, shallow work will only prevent you from being fired.'*

 ### How to «pivot» career?

-> *'The moment you rigidly follow a plan set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.' -- Robert Greene*
+> *"The moment you rigidly follow a plan set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by."
+-- Robert Greene*

 You will either pivot or get pivoted.